girma-gd/diary-app/README.md

 # 📔 My Diary

 A simple, private personal diary web app built with plain HTML, CSS, and JavaScript.
 Users sign in with their Google account — no passwords, no backend, no database.
 All diary entries are stored locally in the browser.
+This project is done as an Assignment For **Computer Networks and Security** course.

 ---

-## ✨ Features
+##  Features

 - **Google Sign-In (Federated Identity)** — users authenticate via Google OAuth 2.0.
 No username or password is stored anywhere.
 - **Private entries per user** — each Google account has its own isolated set of entries stored in the browser's `localStorage`.